AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 <h2><a name='start'></a>Introduction: An algorithm for rounded corners</h2>

-If you spent some time doing creative coding, you'll very quickly come to the realization that anything, which has shape that is little more complicated than your average rectangle or circle, quickly starts requiring a fair amount of code to be summoned onto your canvas.
+If you spent some time doing creative coding, you'll very quickly come to the realization that anything, which has a shape that is little more complicated than your average rectangle or circle, quickly starts requiring a fair amount of code to be summoned onto your canvas.

-This post/tutorial is dedicated to a snippet of code I found on stackoverflow, and that has unlocked many shapes and sketches for me, that I otherwise wouldn't have been able to make.
-In essence the algorithm allows you to create arbitrarily shaped polygons, with any number of vertices while at the same time being able to control the roundness (or curvature) of each vertex.
+This post/tutorial was initially sparked by a snippet of code that I've found on stackoverflow.
+In the past months, this algorithm has unlocked a number shapes and sketches for me, that I otherwise wouldn't have been able to make.
+In essence, the algorithm allows you to create arbitrarily shaped polygons, with any number of vertices while at the same time being able to control the roundness (or curvature) of each vertex.

 I came across this code when I attempted a sketch in which I wanted to round off the corners of some triangles: